locallyoptimistic/LocallyOptimistic/content/post/wrong-data.md

 Let's take the KPI "sales", for example.
 You can calculate sales as gross or net, at time of sale or at time recognized following GAAP, including returns or not – the variants are endless and often unique to the team and / or company.
 Ultimately, it is best to get the entire organization speaking the same language when it comes to KPIs, but that is a large enough topic for a standalone blog post (or book!).
 At minimum, I suggest exposing the definitions of your most important KPIs in some sort of data dictionary (perhaps as part of your [data warehouse SLA]({{< relref "data-warehouse-sla-p1.md" >}})).

 Another potential cause of confusion could be time delays.
 Most reporting tools and data warehouses do not display real-time data.
 This can lead to a situation where there is no confusion about the metric definition, just confusion about how current the data is.
-For example, data in most website reporting tools (e.g., Google Analytics) is delayed by a few hours (I have seen websites with heavy track see delays as great as 12 hours).
+For example, data in most website reporting tools (e.g., Google Analytics) is delayed by a few hours (I have seen websites with heavy traffic see delays as great as 12 hours).
 Stakeholders may want to look at the traffic volume of a big press hit or a new website feature and be confused when the data does not appear to be there.

 Notice cause of confusion in these cases is in how the data is presented or taught to the stakeholder.
 Sending the data in an email, or building a report without providing context (metric definition, data freshness) can sometimes do more harm than good.